symbolfigures/bitloops/README.md

  - [Bitloop Tessellator](https://symbolfigures.io/bitloops/bittess.html)

-Both tools have a HTML front end and run on AWS API Gateway and Lambda.
+Both have a HTML front end and run on AWS API Gateway and Lambda.